netarchivesuite/solrwayback/README.md

 Text information about a corpus can also be exported as a CSV file.

+## SOCKS proxy
+Solrwayback starts up listing on two ports.
+The default port 8080 and then port 9000 for SOCKS proxy v.4 mode.
+The default SOCKS  proxy port in the property file is 9000.
+Configure your browser to run SOCKS v4 to <solrwaybackurl> port 9000 Ie. localhost port 9000
+You can still connect to solrwayback without SOCKS mode to the normal port 8080.
+This useful so the page can be seen both with and without leaking, using two different browsers with 1 using SOCKS v.4 mode.

 ## API
 The API for linking to and browsing archived webpages is the same as for Internet Archive:<br>